meln1k/akka-persistence-foundationdb/README.md

 - All operations required by the Akka Persistence [journal plugin API](https://doc.akka.io/docs/akka/current/scala/persistence.html#journal-plugin-api) are fully supported.
 - [Persistence Query](https://doc.akka.io/docs/akka/current/scala/persistence-query.html) support by `FoundationDbReadJournal`
-- **Extra safe mode** which disallows journal corruption is enabled by default.
+- **Extra safe mode** which disallows concurrent event writes and journal corruption is enabled by default.
-- Fast and efficient deletions
+- Fast and efficient deletions (takes O(log(n)) time)
+- Two ways to store tags: compact (just a reference to the event journal, uses less space but requires an extra fetch query) or high-performance (a copy of the event with all required data, will consume 2x space however it's extremely fast).
+It's also possible to switch the tag type at any time.
+Choose based on your needs!

 ### Configuration